OpusCapita/i18n/README.md

   }
 }
 ```
-are considered by i18n manager as equal and corresponds to  the same message key/path 'a.b.c'
+are considered by i18n manager as equal and correspond to the same message key/path 'a.b.c'

 #### Retrieving messages